Housing Placement Process for Incoming EU Students

 - Semester elsewhere students who are studying elsewhere during the Spring semester who are eligible to participate in the Housing Selection Events may be a group member.
 The group must possess a written signed statement or an email from the student's EU e-mail account that expresses his/her desire to participate in the group.
 Attach the written statement to the Bid Sheet.
-Another group member will need to select a lottery number for the student who is studying elsewhere.

 - Incoming students for the following academic year are not eligible to participate in the Apartment Application Process.

 - The Housing Office will use the group's lottery numbers to rank each applicant group.

 - Results will be posted outside of the Housing Office after the applications are due and prior to the Room Selection Night.